-It’s that time of year!
-The calendar is turning to a new year and, like clockwork, the whole of human consciousness seems to attune to where are we in the timeline of our lives.
+It’s that time of year again!
+The calendar is turning to a new year and, like clockwork, the whole of human consciousness seems to be attuned to where we are in the timeline of our lives.

-What’s the Connection Between Our Brains and New Year’s Resolutions?
+What’s the Link Between Our Brains and New Year’s Resolutions?

 Some people love making those resolutions, and some people don’t.